This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 I am.
 I’ve read almost all his books and seen all the movies based on them.
 Nicholas Sparks lives in New Bern, North Carolina (birthplace of Pepsi) which is why many of his books are set in North Carolina and one reason I love reading them.

-The filming locations for them are spread out over North Carolina and Southeast USA.
+The filming locations are spread out over North Carolina and Southeast USA.
 Some aren’t filmed in NC, but the books are set in real places of North Carolina so be sure to pencil down some of your favorites mentioned in his book so you can see them in real life!

 We enjoyed recently seeing the real Rodanthe Inn on the Outer Banks which is featured in his popular book, Nights of the Rodanthe and was filmed in the real location.
+We also recently visited Southport in the Brunswick Islands, which is the setting for Safe Haven.

 8. Wilmington Movie Tour